 On May 11, 2017, the founder, vice president and a shareholder of Galephar was elected to the Company's board of directors as a non-independent member.
-As a result, Galephar is considered a related party.

 Commercial Products

 EPURIS® (CIP-ISOTRETINOIN)

 CIP-ISOTRETINOIN is an innovative formulation of the active ingredient isotretinoin, which is used in the treatment of severe acne.
 CIP-ISOTRETINOIN, which is based on the oral Lidose® technology, has been in-licensed from Galephar.
 CIP-ISOTRETINOIN provides more consistent absorption under fed and fasted conditions, as compared to existing isotretinoin products.
 Due to its high lipophilicity, oral absorption of isotretinoin is enhanced when given with a high-fat meal.
 CIP-ISOTRETINOIN is bioequivalent to Accutane (isotretinoin) capsules when both drugs are taken with a high-fat meal.
 However, when both drugs are taken under fasted conditions, CIP-ISOTRETINOIN provides 83% greater absorption than Accutane (isotretinoin) capsules.